bryanbraun/bryanbraun.github.io/_posts/2013-01-19-writer-a-blogging-theme-for-developers.md

 ## A higher purpose.

-There are <a href="http://www.garfieldtech.com" target="_blank">many</a> <a href="http://www.davereid.net/taxonomy/term/6/0" target="_blank">great</a> <a href="http://www.dave-cohen.com/node" target="_blank">Drupal</a> <a href="http://ca.tchpole.net/" target="_blank">developers</a> who continue to use Garland or Bartik (the default Drupal themes) as the theme for their blog.
+There are <a href="http://www.garfieldtech.com" target="_blank" rel="noopener noreferrer">many</a> <a href="http://www.davereid.net/taxonomy/term/6/0" target="_blank" rel="noopener noreferrer">great</a> <a href="http://www.dave-cohen.com/node" target="_blank" rel="noopener noreferrer">Drupal</a> <a href="http://ca.tchpole.net/" target="_blank" rel="noopener noreferrer">developers</a> who continue to use Garland or Bartik (the default Drupal themes) as the theme for their blog.
 These themes are fine but they were never designed to be used for a blog (not to mention that some would say their overuse has made them tacky).
-I don't blame them too much... their alternative options are <a href="http://drupal.org/files/images/Screenshot%202009-04-25%2010h%2024m%2037s.png" target="_blank">often bleak</a>.
+I don't blame them too much... their alternative options are <a href="http://drupal.org/files/images/Screenshot%202009-04-25%2010h%2024m%2037s.png" target="_blank" rel="noopener noreferrer">often bleak</a>.
 Sometimes when I browse themes at Drupal.org, I feel like I'm browsing the web in 1994.

 We developers deserve better.